-Regardless of whether you are studying a science degree to pursue a career in science or not, this course will develop your understanding of what science is and how it can contribute to society.
+You will learn about the many ways to think scientifically.
 You will explore how science informs debate and decision-making about public issues.
-You will gain an understanding of what it means to be a professional having scientific literacy, the public responsibilities of having scientific understanding and how you can contribute to a better future using your scientific knowledge.
+You will gain an understanding of what it means to be a professional having scientific literacy and how you can contribute to a better future using your scientific knowledge.

 On successful completion of the course students will be able to: